 consumer credit liability information, including details about credit you have with us and other credit providers;

-- repayment history information such as when and how you meet your monthly payment obligations to us and other credit providers, including whether you are in a financial hardship arrangement and whether you comply with that arrangement; and
+repayment history information such as when and how you meet your monthly payment obligations to us and other credit providers, including whether you are in a financial hardship arrangement and whether you comply with that arrangement; and

 information relating to court proceedings or personal insolvency proceedings and other information relating to your credit history.

 When we disclose credit information about you to credit reporting bodies, this credit information may be included in a credit report that credit reporting bodies provide to other credit providers to assist them assess your suitability for their products and services.